Video + canvas = magic. You’ve already learned about the <video> and <canvas> elements, but did you know that they were designed to be used together?

 In fact, the two elements are absolutely wondrous when you combine them!
 I’m going to show off a few super-simple demos using these two elements, which I hope will prompt cool future projects from you fellow web authors.
 (All of these demos work in every modern browser except Internet Explorer.)
 First, the basics If you’re just starting with HTML5, you may not be familiar with the <video> element and how to use it.

-The WebM (VP8) FAQ: "The VP8 and WebM specifications as released on May 19th, 2010 are final.
 We believe that the code and tools can evolve and improve for many years without requiring changes to the core specifications. " Technical analysis of VP8 "The spec consists largely of C code copy-pasted from the VP8 source code — up to and including TODOs, “optimizations”, and even C-specific hacks, such as workarounds for the undefined behavior of signed right shift on negative numbers.
 In many places it is simply outright opaque.
 "The encoder and decoder share a staggering amount of code. " While the C code isn’t half bad, the assembly is clearly written by retarded monkeys. " " With the lack of a real spec, the VP8 software basically is the spec, and with the spec being “final”, any bugs are now set in stone.
 "This is just like Internet Explorer 6 all over again — bugs in the software become part of the “spec”! " I am incoherent in several languages.